mason-at-pieces/pieces-copilot-python-sdk/docs/copilot.md

 ### Method: `ask`

-Asks a question to the QGPT model and streams the responses.
+Asks a question to the QGPT model and streams the responses. by default it will create a new conversation and always use it in the ask.
+You can always change the conversation in copilot.chat = BasicChat(chat_id="YOU ID GOES HERE")

 **Args:**
 - `query` (str): The question to ask.